deus369/zoxel/documents/howtos/howto-build.md

     Cross-platform (Linux, Windows*, Android, Web, IOS*)

+As a player of our voxel-based RPG, you will have the ability to build and mod to your heart's content.
+Our game features powerful building mechanics that allow you to create and destroy structures using voxels, giving you the freedom to design and shape your own environments.
+And with modding support, you can take your creativity even further by creating your own custom content and gameplay mechanics.
+Whether you want to build a towering fortress, a sprawling city, or something entirely different, the sky's the limit.
+So why not give building and modding a try and see what you can create?
+The possibilities are endless!

 ## Dependencies

 I am using these libraries due to their light weight and power -unlimited power-